Cloncurry, Queensland: History

 The town was surveyed in 1876.
 Cloncurry was proclaimed a town in 1884.

 Cloncurry Provisional School opened on 19 March 1884.
-In 1894 it became Cloncurry State School.
+In 1894, it became Cloncurry State School.

 The Cloncurry Advocate was a newspaper published in Cloncurry between 1889 and 1953.

 Queensland's Northern Line railway reached Cloncurry in December 1907 and was officially opened the next year.

 St Joseph's School opened on 29 October 1909 by the Sisters of St Joseph of the Sacred Heart.

-In 1914 a fire broke out in the town resulting in the destruction of the Post Office, the hotel, eleven shops, two store-rooms and a cottage.
+In 1914, a fire broke out in the town resulting in the destruction of the Post Office, the hotel, eleven shops, two store-rooms and a cottage.
 The telegraph office was saved by employees who kept the office damp and protected with wet blankets.
-One man died in the blaze which cost an estimated £15,000.
+One man died in the blaze which cost an estimated £15,000 in damages.